UW-Macrostrat/map-ingestion/README.md

 *NOTE: If doing this for the first time, first download the [Burwell Repository](https://github.com/UW-Macrostrat/burwell), and save the folder as `burwell` into documents on your machine.*

-Run the following commands in terminal:
+Run the following commands in terminal: \

+Change directory to burwell repo folder
 `cd ~/Documents/burwell-master`

-`./import Example /Users/labuser/Desktop/Example.shp false LATIN1`
+`./import table_name [path] false LATIN1`

 **4. Process dataset**